samthebest/dump/sams-scala-tutorial/platonic-programming.md

 The program (not including it's tests) with the lowest Internal Inherited Complexity should be preferred.

+It's more important to avoid using external libraries than native libraries.

 ## 8. Runtime (or Algorthimic) Complexity Principle

 Finally, faster programs, or programs that use less memory, should be preferred.
 Please see Long Justifications.

 ## 9. Test Complexity Principle

-This principles 1 - 7 but applied to the tests.
+The principles 1 - 8 but applied to the tests.

 Note that test complexity comes way way after everything else.
 Please see Long Justifications.